Paul Éluard: First World War

+Interwar period

 In 1919, Éluard wrote to Gala: "War is coming to an end.
 We will now fight for happiness after having fought for Life".
 Waiting to be sent home, he published "Duty and Anxiety" and "Little Poems for Peace".
 Following the advice of his publisher, he sent the poems to various personalities of the literary world who took a stand against the war.
 Gala helped him to prepare and send the letters.

 In 1919, Jean Paulhan, an eminent academic and writer, responded to his letter expressing his admiration.
 He referred him to three young writers who had started a new journal called Literature.
-He encouraged Paul to go and meet them.
+He encouraged Éluard to go and meet them.

-The three young poets Paulhan recommended to Paul were André Breton, Philippe Soupault, and Louis Aragon.
+The three young poets Paulhan recommended to Éluard were André Breton, Philippe Soupault, and Louis Aragon.

-The meeting with Paul took place in March 1919.
-Paul was intimidated.
+The meeting with Éluard took place in March 1919. Éluard was intimidated.
 He was shy and blushing.
 He was still a soldier and wearing his war uniform.
-It was the best omen for the three poets, who all showed great courage during the war.

-Paul brought with him his poems and read them to the 'jury'.
+It was the best omen for the three poets, who all showed great courage during the war. Éluard brought with him his poems and read them to the "jury".
 They were seduced by the young man and liked his work.
 They decided to publish one of his texts in the next edition of Littérature.

 Wounded and scarred by the war, the four poets found solace in their friendship and poetry.
 Against a society that wanted to channel them into being good and useful citizens, they chose a life of bohemia.
 They refused the bourgeois middle-class aspirations of money, respectability, and comfort and rejected its moral codes.
 They hated politicians and the military or anyone with ambitions of power.
 They rejected all constraints.
 Their ideal was freedom and they felt they had already paid the price for it.
 Revolted and passionate, they were looking for a new ideal, something as far detached as possible from the current political and philosophical programmes.
 They found solace in the Dadaist movement, which originated in Switzerland.